mark-m-5678/dwm/README.md

-# This is a repository with a backup of my DWM config for my personal backup.
+# This is a repository with a backup of my DWM config.
+Nothing interesting.
 # My patches:
 - gridmode
 - attachaside